QUEATIONS & ANSWERS

 VAT

 VAT (Value Added Tax) is a tax added to most products and services sold by VAT-registered businesses.
 Businesses have to register for VAT if their VAT taxable turnover is more than £90,000.
-They can also choose to register if their turnover is less than £90,000.
+They can also choose to register voluntarily if their turnover is below the threshold.

 If you’ve charged more VAT than you’ve paid, you must pay the difference to HMRC.